gradle/gradle/subprojects/docs/src/docs/release/notes.md

 However, in majority of cases, the change will be transparent because Gradle continues to respect the order of declared dependencies and it is reflected in the order of resolved artifacts and files.

+### Ivy `DependencyResolver` implementations returned by Gradle APIs no longer support `latestStrategy` methods

+Ivy `DependencyResolver` implementations returned by Gradle APIs such as `repositories.mavenRepo` no longer support the following methods:
+`getLatestStrategy`, `setLatestStrategy`, `getLatest`, `setLatest`.
+Calling one of these methods will now throw an `UnsupportedOperationException`.

+Note that using Ivy `DependencyResolver` implementations is deprecated, and we recommend that you use Gradle's repository implementations instead.

 ## External contributions

 We would like to thank the following community members for making contributions to this release of Gradle.